 The various Sands Directories reveal a little more information about the McMahon and Belbin families.
 Michael McMahon, J.P., was shown at his home, McMahon s Point, East Crescent Rd. in the 1892, 1893 and 1894 editions, but ceased to be an alderman of North Sydney Council in 1893, and had disappeared from the register by 1895.
 The 1892 Directory showed William Belbin at Middle St., North Sydney, however a Mrs Belbin was also listed in Blues Point Rd. between East Crescent Rd. and Parker St. By 1893, the Middle St. home of William Belbin was listed under the name of Mrs Belbin, but Mrs Belbin still remained as an addressee in Blues Point Rd.

 * Daughter of Susannah Jillett

-*Ed note This could not have been his father-in-law Charles but more likely his brother-in-law.
+*Ed note This could not have been his father-in-law Charles but more his brother-in-law.
 Charles snr died before 1837

 Sourced from the Belbin Research

 Thanks to Terry Belbin for allowing this information.
 The information has been sourced from Reg Wright, in his works written in 1992.